 Drivers of St. Lawrence River and Great Lakes Water Level Variability – A talk by Dr. Andrew Gronewold, P.E.

-Join us on Wednesday, July 8, 2020 at 7 pm at the Clayton Opera House for this informative presentation on water levels.
+Join us on Friday, August 14, 2020 at the Clayton Opera House for this informative presentation on water levels.

 Dr. Andrew Gronewold, P.E., is an Associate Professor with the School for Environment and Sustainability (SEAS) at the University of Michigan.
 He also holds adjunct faculty appointments in the University of Michigan’s Department of Civil and Environmental Engineering, and in the Department of Earth and Environmental Science.